 Forming a holding company means more compliance costs.
 Whether this is due to the structure of your organization, or the state you have formed in, Texas specifically requires a franchise tax to be paid by all LLCs making over a certain amount of profits annually.

-In order to set up a holding company., the parent company must own at least 51% of the subsidiary.
+In order to set up a holding company, the parent company must own at least 51% of the subsidiary.
 This ensures that the parent company has control of the subsidiary.
 Owning 10% of the stock in a subsidiary means that there is a say, but it is not completely controlled.
-If you wish to merge a larger company with a smaller company, then this is another method of starting a holding company.
+Another approach to initiate a holding company is by merging a larger company with a smaller one.